jainam12345/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ - Script to replace characters using tr
-20-hiago - Script to delet characters using tr -d 21-reverse - Script to reverse string
+20-hiago - Script to delet characters using tr -d 21-reverse - Script to reverse string 22-users_and_homes - Script to get and sort by columns